 A hub of innovation, science, and medicine, Busch is where you’ll find the Robert Wood Johnson Medical School, the School of Engineering, the Ernest Mario School of Pharmacy, and other high-tech and health schools and research centers.
 It's where you hear roaring football crowds at HighPoint.com Stadium and enjoy the Werblin Recreation Center's Olympic-size pool.
 It is also home to the Visitor Center, a starting point for campus tours.

 Historical and architectural milestones dating back to the American Revolution punctuate College Avenue, the heart of Rutgers.
 Among our schools based here are the School of Arts and Sciences and the School of Communication and Information.
 An Honors College houses 500 top students.
 Downtown New Brunswick, with its shops and eateries, hosts the Edward J. Bloustein School of Planning and Public Policy, Mason Gross School of the Arts, and the Cancer Institute of New Jersey.

-Home to the School of Environmental and Biological Sciences and the Institute of Marine and Coastal Sciences, the G.H.
+Home to the School of Environmental and Biological Sciences and the Institute for Food, Nutrition, and Health, the G.H.
 Cook residential campus is a bucolic setting for quiet contemplation and innovative research, with high-tech labs, a working organic farm, open green spaces, and athletic fields.
 A pastoral pond (known as Passion Puddle) is shared with Douglass.

 With its Georgian Colonial architecture and sprawling lawns, Douglass is where you’ll find Douglass Residential College, the university’s women’s residential college.
 It’s also home to the Eagleton Institute of Politics and to the social and intellectual ferment of the Global Village, a group of living-learning communities, such as the East Asian House and the Human Rights House.